glideroggan/dream/readme.md

 # TODO
+- Start looking at the Signals API and see if we can do something with that instead of the way it is now
+  - looks like this is more just for aborting certain actions, so if anything, we could use it to abort fetches
 - add a "chaos" layer for repositoryService
   - when the feature is on, when requesting the repository, it will sometimes return a chaos layer on top of the requested repository
   - when asking for data, it will sometimes return an error